Vanilla Honey Buttercream Frosting is so versatile for cakes, cupcakes and more!

 Thank you!
 I had the same result; the honey and butter separated (honestly was kind of expecting this result) and created a curdled mess.
 Tasty, but not pretty.
 I’ll give this a go!

 It should not be curdled at all.
-My best guess is the type of honey you used caused this to happen or the brand of butter you used – I have only tested this recipe with Organic Valley pasture butter and Kerrygold.
+My best guess is the type of honey you used caused this to happen.
+Butter can play a roll too - I have only tested this recipe with Organic Valley pasture butter, Kerrygold and Vital Pastures.
 Did you use a thinner honey like the kind from a honey bear or squeeze bottle or did you use a thicker honey?

 this was wonderful!
 Thank you for sharing all these tips and recipes..really helps those of us without the create gene;)